flexcompute-readthedocs/flow360-helpcenter/docs/01.introduction/03.workbench-layout/06.entities-browser/03.volume-mesh/README.md

 *The volume mesh represents the discretized computational domain in Flow360, where fluid flow phenomena are numerically solved.*

-This section covers the fundamental aspects of volume mesh handling and its components.

 A volume mesh in Flow360 consists of three-dimensional elements that discretize the computational domain.
 The mesh structure is defined by:

 - [Zones](./01.zones.md): Distinct regions within the volume mesh, each potentially governed by different physical models